 After participating in the program, teen interns come away with greater clarity about their academic and vocational options and opportunities, and feel better prepared to take the next steps they need to achieve their academic and career goals.
 Teens also benefit from a sense of personal achievement, greater responsibility, and increased confidence.

-How Are Interns Placed in Their Internships?
+How Are Interns Placed?

 YouthFirst staff match interns to work sites and positions according to expressed areas of professional interest and skills, as space and opportunity allow.
 (YouthFirst cannot guarantee placement in a specific field or organization.)